cefet-rj-dal/daltoolbox/paper/paper.md

 # Summary

 The **daltoolbox** package provides an open-source framework for constructing modular and reproducible data analytics workflows in R. Built upon the concept of *Experiment Lines (EL)* [@Marinho2017], daltoolbox enables the definition of flexible experiment families through the composition of alternative preprocessing, modeling, and evaluation steps.
 This design allows researchers and practitioners to create, compare, and evolve analytical workflows with minimal code modification.
-The package integrates with external R and Python libraries, fostering interoperability and transparency in experimental data analysis .
+The package integrates with external R and Python libraries, fostering interoperability and transparency in experimental data analysis.

 # Background